francescomucio/tee-as-transformation/docs/getting-started/quick-start.md

 ## What Happened?

-1. **Parsing**: Tee analyzed your SQL model and identified dependencies
+1. **Parsing**: t4t analyzed your SQL model and identified dependencies
 2. **Configuration**: Database settings were loaded from `pyproject.toml`
 3. **Execution**: Your model was executed in the correct order
 4. **Results**: The model was materialized as a table in DuckDB